meshcloud/stackit-idp-demo/docs/ai/INSTRUCTIONS.md

 ## Response Guidelines

 When implementing changes:
-1. Ask for clarification before making architectural decisions
+1. Ask for clarification before making architectural decisions.
+For changes in the architectural design an ADR should be placed in docs/adr/.
 2. Follow existing patterns and conventions
 3. Keep modules small and focused
 4. Write inline comments explaining **why**, not what